Immigration Advice Service

 What are the waiting times and the validity of Irish Spouse Visas?

-The processing of applications for the Irish Spouse/Civil Partner Visa takes longer as it is a Long Stay ‘D’ Visa.
-According to the Irish Department of Justice, applications take at least 6 months to be processed.
+According to the Irish Department of Justice, applications for Spouse visas take at least 6 months to be processed.
 Applications are reviewed in chronological order so how long you will have to wait depends on how many people are applying at the same time as you.

 Those who successfully obtain their Spouse/Civil Partner Visa can come to Ireland to live with their partner and spend more than 3 months there.